 - 1) Eligibility: Is the LOI complete and fully adherent to the instructions and guidelines?
 Are all the eligibility criteria and structural requirements included?
-Submission of extraneous supplemental information or attachments may result in non-selection of the LOI. - 2) Research Scope/Topic: Is the proposed topic/scope of the research compelling, innovative and likely to create new knowledge or outcomes that benefit California, the nation and the world in areas of strategic importance to UC? - 3) Required Components: How well are the required components of faculty collaboration/mentorship, graduate student training, community engagement and undergraduate/curricular components integrated into the research effort?
+Submission of extraneous supplemental information or attachments may result in non-selection of the LOI. - 2) Research Scope: Is the proposed topic/scope of the research compelling, innovative and likely to create new knowledge or outcomes that benefit California and the world in areas of strategic importance to UC? - 3) Required Components: How well are the required components of faculty collaboration/mentorship, graduate student training, community engagement and undergraduate/curricular components integrated into the research effort?

-NOTE: LOIs will not undergo a merit review.
-Assessment of the proposed research topic will be based on how well the significance and value of the project is communicated to a panel of well-educated non-experts who share a commitment to advancing the UC research mission to advance knowledge, benefit California and the world, and address significant challenges.
+NOTE: Assessment of the proposed research scope will be based on how well the significance and value of the project is communicated to a panel of well-educated non-experts who share a commitment to advancing the UC research mission to advance knowledge, benefit California and the world, and address significant challenges.

-No more than 30 Letters of Intent, or \$25 million in total funding requests (based on the proposed budget provided in the LOI), will be invited to submit a full proposal.
+No more than 30 Letters of Intent, or \$25 million in total funding requests, will be invited to submit a full proposal.
 This invitation is required to advance to the next stage.
 The decisions of the LOI review panel may not be appealed and no feedback will be provided to applicants regarding the LOI review.
 Declined LOIs may apply in future competitions without prejudice.